 Autism is caused by a chemical disorder, a spectrum disorder that includes a range of linked conditions and each person with autism has a distinct set of strengths and challenges.
 The ways in which people with autism learn to think and problem-solve can range from highly skilled to severely challenged.
 It depends upon the type of autism a person is influenced in.

 David was just like any of us – sometimes needing more help than other days, sometimes really did not want to come to classes.
 Just like David, people with ASD may require significant support in their daily lives, while others may need less support and, in some cases, live entirely independently.

-Learning all you can about autism and getting involved in treatment will go a long way toward helping.
-Additionally, the following tips will make daily life easier for both you and the person with ASD:
+The following tips will make daily life easier for both you and the person with ASD:

 Be consistent.
 Those with ASD have a hard time applying what they’ve learned in one setting (such as the therapist’s office or school) to others, including the home.
 For example, they may use sign language at school to communicate, but never think to do so at home.
 Creating consistency in environment is the best way to reinforce learning.
 It’s also important to be consistent in the way you interact and deal with challenging behaviors.

 Stick to a schedule.
 People with ASD tend to do best when they have a highly-structured schedule or routine.
 Again, this goes back to the consistency they both need and crave.
 Set up a schedule with regular times.
 Try to keep disruptions to this routine to a minimum.
 If there is an unavoidable schedule change, prepare for it in advance.